-The County has been successfully applying for competitive CoC funds and has built an inventory of 180 permanent supportive housing units, most of which are targeted to the chronically homeless.
-During Local Fiscal Year 2022, the County will offer the housing programs to the homeless outlined herein.
+The County has been successfully applying for competitive CoC funds and has built an inventory of approximately 180 permanent supportive housing units, most of which are targeted to the chronically homeless.
+Additionally, this year, the County will finish developing a HOME ARP Allocation Plan in the amount of \$2,800,473 outlining specific activities targeted to assisting the housing needs for the homeless.
+Preliminary community assessments demonstrate a need for affordable housing development, rental assistance, and a range of supportive services.
+During Local Fiscal Year 2023, the County will offer the housing programs to the homeless outlined herein.
 All of the housing programs listed below will provide intensive case management and supportive services.

-Anne Arundel County Mental Health Agency SHOP Program Consolidated Grant \$398,214 in CoC funds will be provided for a tenant based rental assistance program with supportive services to 22 individuals who are chronically homeless and/or homeless and diagnosed with a mental illness.
+Anne Arundel County Mental Health Agency SHOP Program

+\$393,443 in CoC funds will be provided for a tenant based rental assistance program with supportive services to 26 individuals who are chronically homeless and/or homeless with a diagnosed mental illness.